siyelo/blog/source/_posts/2011-03-04-experienced-web-developer-wanted.markdown

 comments: true
 categories: Jobs
 author: Dalibor Nasevic
+avatar: /images/avatars/dalibor.jpg
+image: /images/artwork/bookshelf.jpg
+headline: Siyelo is an international Ruby on Rails agency, with solid backing and a growing portfolio of great projects, and happy clients.
 ---

-[Siyelo](http://www.siyelo.com) is an international Ruby on Rails agency, with solid backing and a growing portfolio of great projects, and happy clients.

 ### Opportunity

 This is an opportunity to be a part of an entrepreneurial and focused Ruby/Rails consultancy.
 We are looking for people with strong web development backgrounds, with a passion for clean code and great software.